programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 1. **What should you crowdsource?** There are many tasks such as data entry, data classification, transcription, or the brainstorming and collection of ideas that can be crowdsourced easily to individuals around the globe.
 Many minds with different ideas and skillsets can provide an effective way to approach tackling a specific endeavor.

-2. **The scale of work.** Crowdsourced projects work best when there are smaller pieces that individuals can address on their own.
+2. **What is the scale of the work?** Crowdsourced projects are most successful when there are smaller pieces that individuals can address on their own.
 Is this possible for the type of project in which you are invested?

 3. **Does the work outweigh the benefits?** While useful and potentially cost-effective to outsource smaller projects and items to many individuals, you still need to spend time on your end compiling the collected information and, in many cases, cleaning the data.
 Depending on the scale of your project, this could be a massive undertaking and not always lead to people spending their time productively.
 As referenced in [Simper's article](https://www.liberquarterly.eu/articles/10.18352/lq.9948/), Google [announced a call](https://googleblog.blogspot.com/2009/09/announcing-project-10100-idea-themes.html) asking for public proposals.
 While receiving over 150,000 submissions, causing a long delay in response to individuals, only 16 projects were chosen for further consideration.